mprice-czi/eval_annotate_scale/README.md

 - Processing statistics and metadata
 - AI reasoning explanations for each pair

-### Legacy Pipeline
+### Unified Pipeline
-The original monolithic `scripts/intelligent_preprocessing.py` remains available for backwards compatibility but is not recommended for production use due to lack of failure recovery.
+The `scripts/intelligent_preprocessing.py` orchestrator provides a single-command interface that runs both stages sequentially.
+It benefits from the same robustness features as the individual stages while offering convenience for automated workflows and one-shot processing.

 ## Development